dcdustin/Carbon.Documentation/docs/owners/modules/admin-module.md

 ![Entities Tab](/misc/admin_c.webp)

 Comes with a lot of filtering and searching options for specific entity type or names in the world.
-Inspecting entities will allow you to teleport to their positions, or you teleporting them to yours, spectating or changing flags (doors open/close), access and loot any container on the map, modify the health of entities on the fly, and metabolism options of players.
+Inspecting entities will allow you to teleport to their positions, or you're teleporting them to yours, spectating or changing flags (doors open/close), access and loot any container on the map, modify the health of entities on the fly, and metabolism options of players.